Select a program of interest and we’ll connect you with trade schools that match your goals.

 HVAC work is technical and regulated for safety.
 Bad wiring, gas leaks, and refrigerant mishandling can cause serious hazards.
 Training teaches you:

-Choosing a strong program can also help you build connections with local contractors - which often leads directly to your first job.
+Choosing a strong program can also help you build connections with local contractors, which may lead to job opportunities; outcomes vary.

 If you’re serious about HVAC in Kentucky, get licensed the right way.
 Start at a reputable school, learn the fundamentals, work under a skilled journeyman, and log your hours.